steveoc64/codegen/README.md

 - &lt;tablename&gt;.edit.html .....
 Edit form for the SQL table
 - &lt;tablename&gt;.new.html ......
 New record form for the SQL table

+	Example:  Generate HTML forms to manage List / Edit / New on the inventory table
+	$ codegen -t inventory -html

 ## Formly Definitions

 Run codegen with the -formly flag to generate a basic Formly layout in Javascript